 • There is new protection for homeowners who receive insurance proceeds from fire or other damages.

-• There has always been confusion whether a homeowner had to re-file a homestead after a refinance.
+• There has always been confusion about whether a homeowner had to re-file a homestead after a refinance.
 The new law clarifies this issue.
 Homeowners do not have to re-file a homestead after a refinance.
 Under the new law, Homesteads are automatically subordinate to mortgages, and lenders are specifically prohibited from having borrowers waive or release a homestead.

-• Homesteads are now available for single families, condominiums, coops, manufactured homes and now for 2-4 unit homes; and also for homes that are held in a trust for estate planning or other reasons.
+• Homesteads are now available for single families, condominiums, coops, manufactured homes, and now for 2-4 unit homes; and also for homes that are held in a trust for estate planning or other reasons.

-• Closing attorneys in mortgage transactions must now provide borrowers with a notice of availability of a homestead.
+• Closing attorneys in mortgage transactions must now provide borrowers with a notice of the availability of a homestead.

 • There is no need to re-do/re-file an existing homestead under the new law.